jleiken/MinVR-Labyrinth/README.md

 ```
 Made to compare Unity and YURT development!

 Base (including documentation, cmake stuff, MinVR, etc.) maintained by Tom Sgouros at https://github.com/tsgouros.
 This is "forked" from the demo-graphic repository.
+Instructions on how to build and run this project are maintained there.